-Additionally, bus capacitance beyond that specified will cause $t{OD}$ to increase, making it difficult to properly latch the ADC output data.
+Additionally, bus capacitance beyond the specified 20 pF/pin will cause $t{OD}$ to increase, making it difficult to properly latch the ADC output data.
 The result could, again, be an apparent reduction in dynamic performance.

 The digital data outputs should be buffered (with 74AC541, for example).
-Dynamic performance can also be improved by adding series resistors at each digital output, close to the ADC12040, which reduces the energy coupled back into the converter output pins by limiting the output current.
+Dynamic performance can also be improved by adding series resistors at each digital output, close to the ADC12D040, which reduces the energy coupled back into the converter output pins by limiting the output current.
 A reasonable value for these resistors is $100\Omega$ .